richsnyder/yamss/doc/manual.md

 Two nodes must not share the same identification number.
 While the numbers must be unique, they do not need to be sequential.
-The nodal coordinates are not used when integrating the equations of motion and are currently only used for visualization purposes.
+The nodal coordinates are not used when integrating the equations of motion.
+They may be used for visualization or for interacting with an external program that provides loads.

 ### Elements

 Nodes can be connected to form elements.
 External loads are applied to elements.
-They are used for visualization purposes.
+They may also be used for visualization purposes.
 The following element types are supported:

 * `point` -- 0D point element, $p = 1$
 * `line` -- 1D line element, $p = 2$